 In light of these regulations, Denmon advises that spouses who are receiving financial help have language drafted into agreements clarifying how much money must be paid and by what date.
-Doing this gives spouses the ability “to enforce the agreement, should the paying spouse fail to follow through with his agreement,” said Denmon.
+Doing this gives spouses the ability “to enforce the agreement, should the paying spouse fail to follow through with his agreement,” Denmon said.

-20. Consider Your Income Before Asking for All Deductible Items
+18. Consider Your Income Before Asking For All Deductible Items

 Clients typically strive to get as much as possible in a divorce.
 However, according to Russell Luna, a certified divorce financial analyst, higher incomes can disqualify individuals from important tax deductions.